The Xometry app works best with JavaScript enabled!

 A jet engine works by drawing in air from the intake and compressing it.
 Compression is achieved by speeding up and slowing down air rapidly to create kinetic energy and transform it into pressure energy.
 The compressed air is then mixed with fuel and ignited.
 The ignited mixture then expands rapidly.
 The expanding gas achieves two things, firstly it drives the turbines which drive the compressor to draw in more air.
 Secondly, it propels the aircraft by either leaving rapidly as thrust through the exhaust or by driving a different set of turbines which drive a propeller or main rotor head of a helicopter.

-Jet engines are made out of many advanced materials due to the extreme loads and environments they experience.
+Jet engines are made out of many advanced, strong, and also lightweight materials due to the extreme loads and environments they experience.
+It takes an incredible amount of force to fly, so keeping weight to a minimum while maximizing power is a key goal for jet engine manufacturers.
 Most of the materials are metallic alloys which include:

 1. Nickel-based alloys